manalynx/100-days-of-code/log.md

 1- Done with “ Building a Registration Form” at FreeCodeCamp.\
 2- Did some practice on using git & git hub .

+**Thoughts**:\
-**Thoughts** It was an interesting project full of valuable information as registration forms are widly used almost on every website. \ Some of what I learned : \
+It was an interesting project full of valuable information as registration forms are widly used almost on every website. \ Some of what I learned : \
 1- Form validation.\
 2- Pattern.\
 3- Textarea (rows,cols).\and much more.